RealOrangeOne/lsio-mod-more-processes/README.md

 # docker-lsio-mod-more-processes

-Docker mod to set worker processes to auto for [LSIO](https://www.linuxserver.io/) containers.
+Docker mod to increase the number of processes run for applications inside the container.

 By default, any LSIO nginx installation ships using [4 worker processes](https://github.com/linuxserver/docker-baseimage-alpine-nginx/blob/master/root/defaults/nginx.conf#L4), which is inefficient for high-core machines.
 I've [opened](https://github.com/linuxserver/docker-baseimage-alpine-nginx/pull/53) PRs [before](https://github.com/linuxserver/docker-baseimage-alpine-nginx/pull/56), but they were all rejected for "backwards compatibility".

-This docker mod modifies the nginx config prior to startup, setting it to `auto`, which makes it match the number of available CPU cores.
-This matches how nginx is configured by default in Docker, so is stable.
+- Set Nginx' `worker_processes` to `auto`.

 ## Usage

 On any of your LSIO containers, set the following environment variable:

 ```
-DOCKER_MODS=theorangeone/docker-lsio-mod-more-processes:latest
+DOCKER_MODS=theorangeone/lsio-mod-more-processes:latest
 ```

 [More about docker mods](https://github.com/linuxserver/docker-mods#using-a-docker-mod)